Chișinău: After independence

-Many streets of Chișinău are named after historic persons, places or events.
+Since Moldovan independence following the dissolution of the Soviet Union, many streets of Chișinău have been renamed after historic persons, places, or events.
 Independence from the Soviet Union was followed by a large-scale renaming of streets and localities from a Communist theme into a national one.

+On 5 September 2022, the country's first Christian university, Universitatea Moldo-Americană, opened its doors, supported by the Scandinavian broadcaster Visjon Norge and several donors in Norway, and run in cooperation with the American Southeastern University in Florida, United States.

+Following Russia's invasion of Ukraine, Moldova allowed more than 600,000 Ukrainian civilians to flee Ukraine across their border.
+Despite being among the poorest states in Europe, Moldova has continued to host more than 100,000 Ukrainian refugees, many of them in Chișinău.

+On 23 November 2022, the Chișinău Court of Appeal ruled that Chișinău International Airport will return to state ownership, according to justice minister Sergiu Litvinenco, more than three months after an international court allowed Moldova to terminate a 49-year concession deal with airport operator Avia Invest.
+In April 2023, the Dutch government opened a new embassy in Chișinău.

+On 21 May 2023, tens of thousands of Moldovans took to the streets in a massive rally, the European Moldova National Assembly, to support the country's European Union membership bid.
+Moldovan police said more than 75,000 demonstrators were present at the rally organised by Moldovan president Maia Sandu.

+Later that month, Chișinău hosted a major international summit of the European Political Community organised to discuss the illegal Russian invasion of Ukraine as well as cybersecurity, migration and energy security, and regional issues in Azerbaijan, Armenia, and clashes in Kosovo.

 Geography

 Chișinău is located on the river Bâc, a tributary of the Dniester, at 47°0′N 28°55′E, with an area of 120 km2.
 The municipality comprises 635 km2.

 The city lies in central Moldova and is surrounded by a relatively level landscape with very fertile ground.

+Chișinău is roughly equidistant between the borders with Romania (58 km) and Ukraine (54 km), and between the northernmost (188 km) and southernmost (179 km) points of Moldova, thus meaning that it is very close to Moldova's geographic centre.

 Climate

 Chișinău has a humid continental climate (Köppen climate classification Dfa) characterised by warm summers and cold, windy winters.
 Winter minimum temperatures are often below 0 °C, although they rarely drop below -10 °C. In summer, the average maximum temperature is approximately 25 °C, however, temperatures occasionally reach 35 to 40 C in mid-summer in downtown.
-Although average precipitation and humidity during summer is relatively low, there are infrequent yet heavy storms.
+Although average humidity during summer is relatively low, most of the annual precipitation occurs during summer, causing infrequent yet heavy storms.

 Spring and autumn temperatures vary between 16 and 24 C, and precipitation during this time tends to be lower than in summer but with more frequent yet milder periods of rain.